 Regardless of their differences, they loved each other and believed that they were brothers in Christ despite their differences.

 When Wesley appeared to be approaching his death, Whitefield wrote him a letter and stated that “a radiant throne awaits you, and ere long you will enter into your master’s joy.
 Yonder he stands with a massive crown, ready to put it on your head amidst an admiring throng of saints and angels.”

 Wesley recovered from his illness, and Whitefield actually died first.
 Would Wesley come to the funeral?
-Come to it?
 Whitefield asked Wesley to preach at it!

 Agree to Disagree

 That story is a beautiful picture of the Body of Christ.
-I know it doesn’t answer all the questions like when does a disagreement turn into heresy, but it does give us an example concerning how to deal with a number of issues we address.
-Learn how to distinguish between truth, convictions, and preferences, and explain your stances with gentleness and reverence (1 Pet.
+I know it doesn’t answer all the questions like when does a disagreement turn into a heresy, but it does give us an example concerning how to deal with a number of issues we address.
+Learn how to distinguish between essential truth and non-essential variances, and explain your stances with gentleness and reverence (1 Pet.
 3:15).

 I once heard that,